swissChili/vau/README.md

-# wisp
+# vau
-A lisp dialect for the web
+A lisp dialect written in TypeScript.

+Pronounced like 'vow'.

 ## demo